 - PLEASE be sure your items are marked with a PRICE!!!
 Customers typically pass over unmarked items, rather than ask.

 - Safety pins are not accepted unless it is impossible to attach tags with cable ties as in the case of many new "tagless" tees and pjs.
 Safety pins are fine for these, but be careful not to damage delicate knit fabric!

-- If an item is in a Ziploc, please seal the Ziploc with packing tape and tape the tag to the item, not the Ziploc, as they may become separated.
+- If an item is in a Ziploc, please attach the price tag to the item, not the Ziploc, as they may become separated.

 Filling out tag info